What is injection molding?

 4. Reduced Labor Costs

-With automation being built into the plastic injection mold tool design itself, it becomes capable enough to provide ready-to-use molded components continually without any manual intervention which ultimately reduces operational cost.
+Automation in plastic injection mold tool design enables it to continually deliver ready-to-use molded components without manual intervention, ultimately reducing operational costs.

 5. Environmentally Friendly (less material wasted)